Smearing of causality by compositeness divides dispersive approaches into exact ones and precision-limited ones: Causality--driven dispersion with more than one variable: , (or ) elastic scattering

 The exponential, with $\sin(\theta/2)=\sqrt{(1-x)/2}$, is an irrelevance~\cite{Nussenzveig:1972tcd} for fixed $t$ since it becomes a fixed constant $exp(2iR\sqrt{\arrowvert t\arrowvert})$ so that Eq.~(\ref{rd}) is still valid.
+In addition to forward dispersion relations, fixed-$t$ dispersion relations are adequate with composite objects, which is a classic result.

-But upon proceeding to a fixed reference frame and fixing the angle or, for the partial waves, its conjugate variable $J$, modification is required (except for forward ($\theta=0=t$) dispersion relations since the exponential becomes unity).
+But upon proceeding to a fixed reference frame and fixing the angle~\footnote{This was observed early on by Gell-Mann, Goldberger and Thirring, see discussion around Eq.(4.15) of their 1954 work~\cite{GellMann:1954db}.} (except for forward ($\theta=0=t$) dispersion relations) or, for the partial waves, its conjugate variable $J$, modification is required.
 The square root in Eq.~(\ref{modifiedT}) adds to the right discontinuity in the resulting dispersion relation which replaces Eq.~(\ref{disppartial}).
 At finite $R$, the auxiliary partial wave projections are

 where, for a moment, we only keep one order in $R$